SwissTchoukball/cms/README.md

 4. Apply the dependencies update
    - In production or staging, this should be done by pulling the latest state of `main` (as the update should have been tested first locally), and running `npm ci`.
    - If upgrading Directus: [Directus - upgrading a project](https://docs.directus.io/self-hosted/upgrades-migrations.html#upgrading-updating-a-project)
-   - If upgrading argon2, there's currently [an issue](https://github.com/ranisalt/node-argon2/issues/276) where the provided build of the dependency doesn't work on Infomaniak Managed Cloud Server.
-To solve this, after updating the library, we have to run `npm rebuild argon2 --build-from-source`[^1].
 5. Restart directus with `pm2 restart directus`

 6. Re-enable the cron